Updated January 2024.

 - Word of mouth.
 Encourage friends, family, and colleagues to spread the word.
 Personal recommendations can be very persuasive.

 While there’s certainly value in building a tight-knit community of people who are long-time followers of your brand, chances are you’ll also want to attract users who aren’t so familiar with you.

-- Guest blogging: Reach out to a website owner with a relevant audience and offer to write about a topic that would interest them, in return for mentioning (and, ideally, linking to) your Group.
+- Guest Blogging: Reach out to a website owner with a relevant audience and offer to write about a topic that would interest them — in return for mentioning (and, ideally, linking to) your Group.

-- Offer yourself up as an interviewee: Ask people to interview you (or some other figurehead for your business) on their blog or podcast.
-You don’t need to be a big name.
-You just have to have something interesting to say.
+- Offer Yourself Up as an Interviewee: Ask people to interview you (or some other figurehead for your business) on their blog or podcast.
+You don’t need to be a big name; you just have to have something interesting to say.
 Just be sure to mention your Facebook Group.

-- Create webinar content for Group members: Offer your members exclusive access to a webinar.
+- Create Webinar Content for Group Members: Offer your members exclusive access to a webinar.
 Promote it outside the Group — in your newsletters and via your other social profiles — to get the word out.
-For bonus amplification, get a co-presenter onboard and ask them to promote it to their audience, too.
+For bonus amplification, get a co-presenter on board and ask them to promote it to their audience, too.

-Take Advantage of Live Streaming to Drive Visibility
+Use Facebook Live to Drive Visibility

 Struggling for a topic for your video?
 Draw inspiration from the news and trends affecting your audience.